-As shown on Figure 2-1, the ISMSF is located east of the Unit 2 turbine building and between the off-site transmission lines for Unit 2.
-It is surrounded by an outer fence which alds in restricting access to the area immediately surrounding the facility.
-One section of the outer fence is common to the switchyard fence, and another section is part of the site witchyard fence, and another section is part of the site event access to the area meclosed by the outer fence will be controlled by established plant procedures.
-The only activities occurring within this area will be those associated with the ISMSF.
+As shown on Figure 2-1, the ISWSF is located east of the Unit 2 turbine building and between the off-site transmission lines for Unit 2.
+It is surrounded by an outer fence which aids in restricting access to the area immediately surrounding the facility.
+One section of the outer fence is common to the switchyard fence, and another section is part of the site fence located on the island along the east channel of the river.
+Access to the area enclosed by the outer fence will be controlled by established plant procedures.
+The only activities occurring within this area will be those associated with the ISWSF.